keys-i/sdkman-cicd/README.md

 programs, and tests cache reuse offline at a different path.
 [PR validation](.github/workflows/pr.yml) and releases use the same command.
 PRs and merge queues need no registry credentials.
 For branch protection or merge queues, require `Build and test (amd64)` in branch rules.
 A weekly uncached build checks upstream SDKMAN and Debian changes.
-For the same check on demand, run **Validate CI image** with `no_cache` enabled.
+Manual runs of **Validate CI image** offer `no_cache` and an `architecture` choice.
+ARM64 testing requires access to `ubuntu-24.04-arm`; release images remain amd64.

 ## Publishing releases